OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 #### Unlocked Liquidity

 This is ETH that is not currently being used as collateral in a round.
 LPs can withdraw from this balance at any time.
 As soon as the next auction starts, all unlocked liquidity will become locked.
-After an auction ends, the premium collected will be added to LP unlocked balances immediatelty.
+After an auction ends, the premium collected will be added to LP unlocked balances immediately.

 #### Locked Liquidity